praneeth-rdy/ubuntu-info/Python help/readme.txt

 Press <enter> to keep the current choice[*], or type selection number:

-3)Then add the newly download python version to the alternatives, by adding highest priority number at the end.
+3)Then add the newly downloaded python version to the alternatives, by adding highest priority number at the end. higher the priority number => more the priority

-Enter: sudo update-alternatives --install /usr/bin/python python /usr/bin/<python version><space><priority number you want to give it>
+Enter: sudo update-alternatives --install /usr/bin/python python /usr/bin/<path-to-python> <priority number you want to give it>

 **********For any further assistance look at the screenshots**********